rasikasrimal/Heartlytics/docs/ui-theming.md

 server can render pages in the correct theme without a flash of incorrect colors.

+Auth pages reuse a compact card component and button macros so the forgot password flow matches the site's global theming and motion tokens.

 ## Usage

 No additional code is required to theme new Plotly or Chart.js charts.
 The